 - 1. No gaps between panels or missing silicone in side and inclined screens. - 2.
 Trash sweeps operating correctly. - 3.
 The project biologist shall determine the frequency of operation of the trash sweeps.
 The sweeps should operate at a frequency to maintain a clean screen given present debris loads.
 Frequency of operation may vary from as low as once every 15 minutes to once every 2 or more hours. - 4.
 If automated cleaning system problems occur, project personnel shall operate cleaners at least once per shift unless determined differently by the project biologist. - 5.
 The dewatering structure may be dewatered twice during the season, during low fish passage periods in June and September, for inspection and cleaning of the dewatering screens.
-Before dewatering occurs, the project biologist must notify

-CENWW-OD-T who in turn will coordinate the proposed action with NOAA Fisheries and the FPC.
+Before dewatering occurs, the project biologist must notify CENWW-OD-M who in turn will coordinate the proposed action with NOAA Fisheries and other FPOM participants. - 6.
+Lights at the dewatering structure should be turned off at night, unless needed for personnel access, to encourage fish to move downstream volitionally. - e.

-- e.
 Transportation Facilities.
 Note: Normal operations when not transporting fish in the spring is to operate the juvenile bypass facilities in full flow bypass to the river.
 During this operation, fish may be periodically routed through the transportation facilities to sample fish for the Smolt Monitoring Program or for routine sampling to monitor facility descaling and fish condition.
 Sampling during full flow bypass operations will be coordinated on an as needed basis.
 Sampling during the spring is normally done every other day per Appendix B. - 1.
 There should be no holes or gaps between screen panels.
-All silicone sealer should be in good condition. - 2.
-Crowder screen brushes should be in good operating condition. - 3.
+All silicone sealer should be in good condition.

+- 2. Crowder screen brushes should be in good operating condition. - 3.
 Assure that retainer screens in raceways and tanks are clean with no holes or protruding wires. - 4.
 Operate wet separator and fish distribution system as designed. - 5.
 Project personnel shall release ice blocks through each 10-inch bypass line, one to three times per day as warranted by woody debris loads, during the spring as a preventative measure for debris plugging.
 Additional ice blocks shall be passed down the pipelines during high debris periods as needed to keep the pipes debris free.
 Releasing ice blocks through the pipes should continue during the summer when transporting fish, as determined by the project biologist to keep the pipelines debris free. - 6.
 Truck and barge loading facilities should be kept in good operating condition.